 Overview

-The Galápagos Islands, which also form part of Ecuador’s territory - are located a couple of hours flight from Ecuador's coast.
-Born from volcanoes thrusting their way through the surface of the waters, the clutch of alternately sun-baked and misty islands of twisted lava, jagged cliffs and scrubby forest seem an unlikely habitat for wildlife.
-But a phenomenal array of trusting bird and reptile species, not to mention undersea marine animals, have settled and evolved here, to the delight of visitors from Darwin onwards.
+Holidays to Ecuador combine thriving Andean cultures and colonial cities steeped in history with verdant forests and wild Pacific coastlines pulsating with wildlife.
+The Galápagos Islands, which belong to Ecuador, are a couple of hours' flight away in the midst of the Pacific.
+Born from volcanoes bursting through the surface of the waters, these alternately sun-baked and misty islands of twisted lava and jagged cliffs seem an unlikely habitat for wildlife.
+But a phenomenal array of trusting birds, reptiles and marine life have settled and evolved here, to the delight of visitors since Charles Darwin.

-Experience Ecuador on its own or combine it with a wind-down on a sunlit chalk-white beach in the balmy Galápagos islands or a Galápagos cruise.
+Experience Ecuador on its own or combine it with a fascinating exploration of wildlife on sunlit chalk-white beaches in the amazing Galápagos islands on a Galápagos cruise.
+At Journey Latin America, we offer a range of tours and holidays to Ecuador and the Galapagos, Book your holiday with one of our Ecuador Travel Experts today.

 Our top holiday styles to Ecuador & Galapagos Islands